PhilKes/auto-translation-gradle-plugin/README.md

     targetLanguages = setOf(...)

-    // (Optional) Path to the folder containing the 'values' subfolders valuesDirectory = layout.projectDirectory.dir("src/main/res")
+    // (Optional) Path to the folder containing the 'values' subfolders resDirectory = layout.projectDirectory.dir("src/main/res")

-    // Choose one of the following Providers:
+    // CHOOSE ONE OF THE FOLLOWING PROVIDERS:

     // DeepL
     provider = deepL {